modelop/modelop.github.io/Getting Started/Conform and Deploy a Model/index.md

 | Disable Schema Checking | `# fastscore.schema.:<slot #>: in-use`  | Used during testing to disable schema checking          |

 For our example, the first annotation designates we will be using explict conformance rather than call-back conformance.
 Note: this model and guide focus on a new form of conformance for execution called 'explict conformance'.
 There is also the ability to utilize 'call-back conformance' which utilizes `begin` and `action` functions instead of the `slot` object as shown in [this example](https://opendatagroup.github.io/Knowledge%20Center/Tutorials/Gradient%20Boosting%20Regressor/).
 Both will run within the latest versions of the FastScore Engine.

-Our next model annotations ties the input and output schemas to our slots.
-Lastly, we specify that xgboost is attached to make it available to the model at run time.

-In the next section of the script, we import the libraries we will need at run time.
-Note that these need to be made available in our Engine container in [Step 1](#model-dependencies).

-Now we define the input and output slot objects.
-These will control the scoring of the input data but XYZ - I NEED HELP

 Once we've defined this, we need to add the model execution script to FastScore with the following command:
 `fastscore model add <model-name> <source-file>`